consensus-shipyard/ipc/README.md

 # FileCoin IPC FEVM Actors

+**‼️ The IPC Agent, the IPC actors, and eudico haven't been audited, tested in depth, or otherwise verified.
+Moreover, the system is missing critical recovery functionality in case of crashes.
+There are multiple ways in which you may lose funds moved into an IPC subnet, and we strongly advise against deploying IPC on mainnet and/or using it with tokens with real value.**

 This repository includes the reference implementation of all the actors (i.e. smart contracts) responsible for the operation of the IPC (i.e. Inter-Planetary Consensus) protocol.
 These actors are written in Solidity and target FileCoin’s FEVM.

 The project accommodates the following main contracts